dispersao/script_parser/README.md

 npm install
 ```

-Download the [fountain.js](https://github.com/pushchris/fountain) repo and unzip it on root/utils level
+Download the [fountain.js](https://github.com/pushchris/fountain) repo and unzip it on root/utils level.
+The folder must be called fountain-master (and not just 'fountain').

 Start mysql server locally and set up database